 Skin changes are among the most visible signs of aging.
 Evidence of increasing age includes wrinkles and sagging skin.
 Whitening or graying of the hair is another obvious sign of aging.

 Skin changes are related to environmental factors, genetic makeup, nutrition, and other factors.
 The greatest single factor, though, is sun exposure.
-This can be seen by comparing areas of your body that have regular sun exposure with areas that are protected from sunlight.
+You can see this by comparing areas of your body that have regular sun exposure with areas that are protected from sunlight.

 Natural pigments seem to provide some protection against sun-induced skin damage.
 Blue-eyed, fair-skinned people show more aging skin changes than people with darker, more heavily pigmented skin.